EnterpriseDB/tpa/docs/src/architecture-BDR-Always-ON.md

 # BDR-Always-ON

 BDR in an Always-ON configuration, intended for use in production.
-(BDR-Simple is an alternative that is more geared towards experimentation.)

 In BDR-Always-ON architecture we have four variants, which can be selected with the `--layout` configure option: